 · Southern College, Memphis, Tennessee

-Dr. Pirotte has developed the largest practice in Kansas devoted to children’s vision care.
-Thus the practice name, Child and Family Eyecare.
+Dr. Pirotte developed the largest practice in Kansas devoted to children’s vision care.
+Thus the practice name, Child & Family Eyecare.
 Together with his partners, they have a total of 56 years of experience in vision care.

-Child and Family Eyecare has been selected to start a pediatric residency certified by the American Council on Optometric Education.
-This office is one of only two in the country to be chosen for this honor which will be unfolding over the next few years.
+Child & Family Eyecare was selected to start a pediatric residency certified by the American Council on Optometric Education.
+This office is one of only 12 in the US to be chosen for this honor.

 The commitment to you and your children is without equal.
 You are considered part of our family and all the doctors were picked by Dr. Pirotte to carry on that tradition.
 Thank you for trusting us with your precious vision!

 Dr. Brandon Fisher joined the staff at Child and Family Optometry in July of 2006 after graduation from Oklahoma’s Northeastern State University College of Optometry.
 However, Dr. Fisher was no stranger to south-central Kansas.
 He grew up in Burrton, as small community of approximately 1,000 in Harvey country about 30 minutes northwest of Wichita.
 When it came time to put down roots and start his practice, Dr. Fisher and his wife Laura decided that they wanted to come home to Kansas.
 We’re so glad they did!